 Most families spend a lot of time together in front of the TV, so it's so important that you make the right choice when purchasing a new screen.
-Whether your a movie buff, a sports mad armchair supporter, have children who love their animated cartoons, or a wife or girlfriend that loves her soaps, you should always have a budget in mind when buying a new TV.
+Whether your a movie buff, a sports mad armchair supporter looking to watch Live Football on TV, have children who love their animated cartoons, or a wife or girlfriend that loves her soaps, you should always have a budget in mind when buying a new TV.
 You should also consider other factors such as room size and the time you spend in that room (you don't want to splash out a fortune on a 42 inch TV if its only for your kids room or spare room)

 One of the first things you should consider for your new LCD, LED or Plasma TV is the size.
 This will determine the price range.
 Generally, you can find TVs as small as 19 inch, and they go upwards to 22 inches, 24, 26, 32, 37, 40, 46, 50 and as high as 52 inches!

 Once you have decided on the size of the screen you need to keep set a budget - obviously the bigger the screen, the more expensive the TV will cost.
 If you are purchasing an LCD, Plasma or LED TV for your main sitting room, you will probably want to spend more than for your other rooms in your house, such as your kitchen or bedroom.